postgrespro/aqo/README.md

 cases in which query execution time increases after applying AQO.
 It happens sometimes because of cost models incompleteness.

-`Fspace_hash` setting is for extra advanced AQO tuning.
+`fs` setting is for extra advanced AQO tuning.
 It may be changed manually to optimize a number of queries using the same model.
 It may decrease the amount of memory for models and even the query execution time, but also it may cause the bad AQO's behavior, so please use it only if you know exactly